 From the sands of the Sahara to the Atlas Mountains, Morocco offers an infinite variety of landscapes.

 Delve into this exotic country with visits to the imperial city of Meknes, the well-preserved Roman ruins of Volubilis, and the incredible sand dunes of the Erg Chebbi, some of the highest in the world.

-Come with us to the kasbahs, the medieval Medinas and the bustling souks on a 9-day Morocco tour.
+Come with us to the casbahs, the medieval Medinas and the bustling souks on a 9-day Morocco tour.
 A diverse cultural kaleidoscope of Berber, European and Islamic influences, Morocco has a fascinating history and rich, exotic traditions that continue to shape life in the 21st century.
 From fabled Casablanca to the four Imperial cities of Rabat, Meknes, Fes and Marrakesh, ancient Morocco reveals its many faces, and present-day Morocco embraces the future on an incredible journey of discovery

 In this magical land of legend and color, the souqs and thousand-year-old labyrinthine Medinas of fabled Marrakesh and Fez await your discovery.
-Cross the high passes of the Atlas Mountains, discover the magnificent scenery and crumbling Kasbahs of the pre-Sahara.
+Cross the high passes of the Atlas Mountains, discover the magnificent scenery and crumbling casbahs of the pre-Sahara.
 Throughout your 9 day journey experience the warm hospitality of Moroccans at the small luxury character hotels featured in this program.

 Day 1 – Welcome To Morocco

 Casablanca is Morocco’s economic capital and the country’s chief port.
 Welcome cocktail reception and dinner this evening.